Scott Spiezio: Anaheim Angels

-Spiezio signed as a free agent with the Anaheim Angels after the 2000 season.
+Spiezio signed as a free agent with the Anaheim Angels ahead of the 2000 season.
 During his years with the Angels, he made appearances in left field and right field, as well as first, second, and third base.
 In 2002, he had a career year.
 Playing every day, he set career highs in batting average, on-base percentage and RBI.
 It was in the postseason that he had his greatest success.
 Spiezio batted 18 for 55 (.327) for Anaheim in the playoffs that year.
 In Game 6 of the 2002 World Series, with Anaheim trailing three games to two in the series, trailing 5–0 in the seventh inning of the game, and facing a Series loss, Spiezio hit a three-run homer off of Félix Rodríguez to pull his team to within two runs.
 A lead off homer by Darin Erstad followed by a two-run double by Troy Glaus in the next inning won the game for the Angels by a 6–5 score, and the Angels would go on to win their first ever World Series championship 4–3.
 Spiezio tied Sandy Alomar Jr.'s postseason record with 19 RBI in one postseason that was set in 1997.

 Seattle Mariners

 After the 2003 season, Spiezio became a free agent and signed a contract with the Seattle Mariners.
 The next two seasons were the worst of his career.
 He tripped over a mound during 2004 spring training, resulting in a debilitating back injury.
 At one point, there were concerns the injury could threaten his career and potentially leave him paralyzed.
-He hit .215 that season, and played only 29 games the next year (compiling an .064 average) before the Mariners released him on August 19, 2005.
+He hit .215 that season and played only 29 games the next year (compiling an .064 average) before the Mariners released him on August 19, 2005.